liviyas32/Webscraping-of-FinSMEs-website-using-BeautifulSoup/README.md

 ## Notes
 - Finsmes is a financial news website that focuses on providing information about investments, startups, venture capital, and various financial trends.
-- Extracted data is uploaded here in the form of excel.

 Happy Coding!